Category: Story

 How can I resize an image without uploading it to a server for privacy?

-To maintain maximum privacy, use browser-based tools that utilize the HTML Canvas API, such as Imgresizer.io.
-These tools process the image locally in your browser’s memory, meaning the file never leaves your device.
+Use browser-based tools that utilize the HTML Canvas API, such as Imgresizer.io.
+These tools process images locally in your browser’s memory — the file never leaves your device.
 Alternatively, use offline software like Microsoft PowerToys or Adobe Photoshop to handle all processing on your local hard drive.

 What is the difference between Lossy and Lossless compression for JPEGs?

-Lossy compression permanently removes subtle data to significantly reduce the file size, which is ideal for web performance where speed is a priority; a 75% quality setting is generally the “sweet spot.”
-Lossless compression reduces size without removing any data, allowing the image to be restored to its original state, which is better for professional archiving but results in larger files.
+Lossy compression permanently removes subtle data to reduce file size significantly.
+A 75% quality setting is the “sweet spot” for web performance.
+Lossless compression reduces size without removing any data, allowing full restoration to the original state.
+Lossless is better for professional archiving but results in larger files.

 What are the recommended dimensions for social media in 2026?

-To change photos size in 2026, use free web-based tools like BIRME or Img2Go for bulk processing, or use the updated native “Preview” tool on iOS and “Google Photos” on Android.
-Simply upload your image, set your target pixels or percentage, lock the aspect ratio to avoid stretching the image, and download your optimized file.
+Changing photos size in 2026 is fastest with free web-based tools like BIRME or Img2Go for bulk processing, or native tools like the updated iOS “Preview” and Android “Google Photos.”
+Upload your image, set target pixels or percentage, lock the aspect ratio, and download the optimized file.

 Quick Ways to Change Photos Size Without Quality Loss